ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 | 0x0001 | KT_128_SHA256_P256                   | Y | RFC XXXX |
 | 0x0002 | KT_128_SHA256_Ed25519                | Y | RFC XXXX |

-For all cipher suites this document defines, the following primitives and parameters are the same:
+For all cipher suites defined in this document specifically, the following primitives and parameters are the same:

 - The hash algorithm is SHA-256, as defined in {{SHS}}.
 - `Nc`: 16
-- `Kc`: The hex-decoded value: `d821f8790d97709796b4d7903357c3f5`
+- `Kc`: The following string, hex decoded: `d821f8790d97709796b4d7903357c3f5`

 The signature algorithm and VRF algorithm for each cipher suite is as follows: